How to Make Sure You Provide an Inclusive, Discrimination-Free Workplace Environment

 What are Discrimination and Inclusivity in the Workplace?

-Discrimination is defined as any act which treats any person or group less favourably than another person or group.
+Discrimination is defined as any act which treats any person or group less favorably than another person or group.

 Discrimination at work can be based on, among other characteristics: